Towards a Coq-verified Chain of Esterel Semantics: The Constructive State Semantics Esterel.Semantics.CSS -2mm

-Even though the constructive semantics is well-suited as the starting semantics of Esterel, it is quite far from the circuit one, mostly because the models are very different.
-On the Esterel side, the semantics transforms the source code by keeping only the currently relevant parts of the program, \ie what is left to execute.
-On the contrary, circuits are hardware and only the state of registers can be modified, leading to different \emph{program state} but the underlying program cannot change.
-To bridge this gap, one can present the constructive semantics in a different way, keeping the source code intact and adding annotations on top of it to represent where the execution currently is, like program counters.
-As execution may only stop on $\Tpause$ and $\Tawimm s$ statements, they are the places where we put a mark to represent that execution should resume from this point.
-These tagged statements are called \emph{activated}.
-Because Esterel has parallelism, there can be multiple activated statements inside a program.
-Nevertheless, a fundamental invariant of the Esterel semantics is that no two different statements on the same execution thread can be active at the same time, and neither on different branches of a $\Tif s p q$ statement. \todoLR{Add examples to illustrate valid states} \todoLR{Should we mention the fixpoint semantics as a way to justify \MustName{} and \CanName{}?}
+Even though the constructive semantics is well-suited as the starting semantics of Esterel, it is quite far from the circuit one of~\cite{Berry:ConstructiveSemanticsOfPureEsterel}, mostly because the models are very different.
+On the Esterel side, the semantics transforms the source code into a derivative by keeping only the currently active parts of the program, \ie what is left to execute.
+On the contrary, circuits are fixed hardware where only the state of registers can be modified between reactions.
+To bridge this gap, one can present the constructive semantics in a different way, keeping the source code intact and adding tags on top of it to represent where the execution currently is: these tags will correspond to a distributed program counter that precisely encodes the states of the hardware registers, and the program text will be preserved, exactly as the circuit wiring.
+This leads us the \emph{constructive state semantics} we study now.